NCSLI-MII/measurand-flask-app/README.md

 ```

 ### Running the flask application
-Two modes have configurations for running the flask application.
+Three modes have configurations for running the flask application.
 Before running the application export the Flask environment.

+#### Testing and Development
 * Testing configuration runs an in-memory database that requires extracting and loading the data each time.

 ```